 - Alopecia Adnata

-This term is used to describe underdeveloped eyelashes.
+This term describes underdeveloped eyelashes.
 Alopecia areata is thought to be an autoimmune process and can also affect eyelashes.

 Management of Alopecia adnata

-Alopecia Adnata is an autoimmune disorder and is not curable.
+Alopecia Areata is an autoimmune disorder and is not curable.
 Discuss the appropriate management of this condition with your dermatologist.

 - Madarosis

 Madarosis is the loss of eyelashes.
 In most cases, psychiatric evaluation and treatment are required.
-Causes may include blepharitis, ocular rosacea, trachoma, certain congenital syndrome, psoriasis, chemotherapy, seborrheic blepharitis, staphylococcal infection, etc.
+Causes may include blepharitis, ocular rosacea, trachoma, certain congenital syndromes, psoriasis, chemotherapy, seborrheic blepharitis, staphylococcal infection, etc.

 Management of Madarosis

-With such a list of causes of eyelash madarosis, the underlying condition must be diagnosed and treated.
-Eyelash transplants have not gained popular acceptance because of the risk of trichiasis and lack of hair on the lid margin.
+Given this list of causes of eyelash madarosis, the underlying condition must be diagnosed and treated.
+Eyelash transplants have not gained widespread acceptance due to the risk of trichiasis and the lack of hair on the lid margin.

 Zinc nutritional deficiency has been reported to cause eyelash alopecia.
 Acrodermatitis enteropathic, an inherited disorder of abnormal zinc absorption, has also been shown to cause diffuse eyelash loss.